Structural Diffing & Sync Engines › Structural Mismatch Detection

 if isinstance(node, str):

-# Emit the canonical string value so the normalized tree stays JSON-serializable
+# Emit the canonical token so the tree stays JSON-serializable.

 return normalize_type(node).value